yangzy39/WRPO/README.md

 This repository includes a [requirements file](requirements.txt) specifying the Python package versions used in our experiments.
 We utilized `Python 3.10` and `CUDA 12.2` for this work.

 ## Training Data Construction
 We use one of the subset of UltraFeedback provided in [princeton-nlp/llama3-ultrafeedback-armorm](https://huggingface.co/datasets/princeton-nlp/llama3-ultrafeedback-armorm) to construct our training dataset.
+We provide source LLM responses in [AALF/ultrafeedback_wrpo](https://huggingface.co//datasets/AALF/ultrafeedback_wrpo).

 Our training dataset contains quadruples of (x, y<sub>w<sub>s</sub></sub>, y<sub>w<sub>t</sub></sub>, y<sub>l</sub>), where y<sub>w<sub>s</sub></sub> is a response from Source the LLMs, y<sub>w<sub>t</sub></sub> and y<sub>l</sub> are responses from the Target LLM.